stwunsch/gr-sql/README.md

 First download the latest docker image of MariaDB with 'docker pull mariadb'.
 You have to start the docker service with a command like 'systemctl enable docker.service' (that depends on your system).
 Then run the latest Docker image with 'docker run --name mariadb_instance_name -e MYSQL_ROOT_PASSWORD=my_password -d mariadb:latest'.
 See [0] for more information.

+You can start and stop this instance from now on with 'docker start mariadb_instance_name' and 'docker stop mariadb_instance_name'.

 Setup the MySQL database
 ------------------------